DoD-Platform-One/fluentd/chart/README.md

 ## Backwards Compatibility - v0.1.x

 The old fluentd chart used the ENV variables and the default fluentd container definitions to set-up automatically many aspects of fluentd.
-It is still possible to trigger this behaviour by removing this charts current `.Values.env` configuration and replace by:
+It is still possible to trigger this behavior by removing this charts current `.Values.env` configuration and replace by:

 ```yaml
 env: